MBH-Alex/16s-Sequence-Data-Analysis-with-QIIME2-and-VSEARCH/Detailed Script Explanations/DADA2 Script Explained.md

 * `qiime feature-table summarize`: This command generates a summary of the feature table.
   * `--i-table table.qza`: This specifies the input feature table file.
   * `--o-visualization table.qzv`: This specifies the output file for the feature table visualization.
-  * `--m-sample-metadata-file Metadata.txt`: This specifies the metadata file for sample mapping.
+  * `--m-sample-metadata-file YOUR METADATA FILE HERE`: This specifies the metadata file for sample mapping. **THIS MUST POINT TO A METADATA FILE THAT HAS BEEN VALIDATED BY KEEMI**
 * `qiime feature-table tabulate-seqs`: This command generates a summary of the representative sequences.
   * `--i-data rep-seqs.qza`: This specifies the input file containing representative sequences.
   * `--o-visualization rep-seqs.qzv`: This specifies the output file for the representative sequences visualization.